Gott50/CleanCOdyssey/README.md

 therefor this is my <b>Clean Code Odyssey</b> to become better programmer.

 ###My Goal
-Spend everyday 25 min (1 Pomodoro) to work on a Kata using TDD and other Clean Code Pinciples.
+Spend everyday at least 25 min (1 Pomodoro) to work on a Kata using TDD and other Clean Code Pinciples.

 <hr>